tdpreece/TestObjectBuilderCsharp/README.md

 will only set values on the product that have been set on the builder using the With method.

-This project also contains a TestObjectBuilderBuilder class (work in progress [^dynamic-assembly_footnote]), which can create TestObjectBuilders at run time.
+This project also contains a TestObjectBuilderBuilder class that can create TestObjectBuilders at run time.
+This is work in progress.
+Currently a new Dynamic Assembly is created for each dynamically created builder.
+An alternative would be to create a dynamic assembly once and use it again and again.
+This also allows you to cache dynamic types that you've built once already.
+See also, TestObjectBuilderCsharp/FutureEnhancements/FutureEnhancements.txt.

 The following code creates a TestObjectBuilder that has the same structure as ProductBuilderUsingBaseClass described above.
 ```
             var constructorArguments = new TestObjectConstructorArgumentList() {